 Students who choose to comp in this area must take LIN 380K (Phonology I) and FR383K (French Phonology)

-At the conclusion of coursework and after the satisfaction of all language requirements, students will take the Comprehensive Examinations.
-Students must take and pass all areas of the Comprehensive Examinations no later than the summer following their 5th year (or their 3rd year if they entered the program with an MA from another institution.)
+At the conclusion of coursework and after the satisfaction of all language requirements, students will take the Comprehensive Exam.
+Students must take and pass all areas of the Comprehensive Exam no later than the fall semester of year four.
 Failure to complete this requirement within the allotted time will result in termination from the program.

 Credit/No Credit.
 Students may take no more than two graduate courses on a CR/NC basis, neither of which can count for any core or area degree requirement.